 Some beautiful drawings have been done using the subtractive method.
 For this you coat your paper with a layer of charcoal or graphite by rubbing a stick of charcoal or graphite all over or by brushing on charcoal or graphite powder.
 Then you create your drawing by removing the grey to expose the white of the paper.

-In my tests with both rubbed-on charcoal stick and brushed-on charcoal powder the putty rubbers and rubber erasers performed equally well – the putty rubbers could me moulded into shapes to press on and the rubber erasers had sharp corners for fine control.
+In my tests with both rubbed-on charcoal stick and brushed-on charcoal powder the putty rubbers and rubber erasers performed equally well – the putty rubbers could be moulded into shapes to press on and the rubber erasers had sharp corners for fine control.
 A plastic eraser performed poorly, however.
 The charcoal acted as a lubricant, the plastic eraser slipped all over the surface and could not crumble away so after a stroke or two was slick with black and could not remove any more.

-Erasing Coloured pencils
+Erasing Coloured Pencils

 Many people find coloured pencils hard to erase and usually impossible to erase completely.
 They think the best you can do is lighten an area enough that you can colour over it.
 Most of the time plastic or rubber erasers smear it so it enlarges the problem.